 01. Prepare the linen

 I purchase a large roll of raw linen.
 It’s a cost-effective way to work on linen, but it does take some time and effort to prepare.
-Golden’s GAC 100 is a great adhesive and comes in a decent-sized container, and will glue linen to wood, metal and plastic.
+Golden’s GAC 100 (opens in new tab) is a great adhesive and comes in a decent-sized container, and will glue linen to wood, metal and plastic.
+(You can also create on one of the best oil paint canvas options, if linen isn't your thing.)

 02. Apply a ground

 Once the linen is glued down to the panel, I coat it with GAC 100 as well to protect the linen from the acidity of the oil primer.
-I like the slight tinting of Holbein’s Foundation Umber.
+I like the slight tinting of Holbein’s Foundation Umber (opens in new tab).
 It’s lead based, so use with care.
 I apply it with a palette knife to achieve the texture I want.

 03. Thumbnail the idea